GabyForceQ/LibertyEngine/README.md

 * First example (for both Windows x86 and x64)

 ### Instructions:
-To build an example go to CrystalEngine\examples\Simple3DScene and run the bat files.
+To build an example go to CrystalEngine\examples\Simple3DScene and run the bat files.<br />
-To run it, go to the bin/platform/executable.
+To run it, go to the bin/platform/executable.<br />
 You need Visual C++ SDK for Windows 10 to build the x64 version.

 ### Future plans: